Clinical UM Guideline

 The Society for Gynecologic Surgeons (SGS) systematic review group (Wheeler, 2012) published a clinical practice guideline on treatment of abnormal uterine bleeding.
 The guideline recommends that for individuals with bleeding caused mainly by ovulatory disorders or endometrial hemostatic disorders, any of the following treatments may be chosen: hysterectomy, endometrial ablation, systemic medical therapies or levonorgestrel-releasing intrauterine systems.
 In choosing between endometrial ablation and hysterectomy, the authors note that if the preference is for amenorrhea, less pain or avoiding additional therapy, hysterectomy is suggested.
 If the preference is for lower operative and post-operative procedural risk and a shorter hospital stay, endometrial ablation is recommended.

-An Endocrine Society Clinical Practice Guideline (Hembree, 2017) addresses endometrial ablation as a treatment for residual menstrual bleeding after androgen treatment in transgender males.
+An Endocrine Society Clinical Practice Guideline (Hembree, 2017) addresses endometrial ablation as a treatment for residual menstrual bleeding after androgen treatment in transgender individuals.

 Cessation of menses may occur within a few months with testosterone treatment alone, although high doses of testosterone may be required.
 If uterine bleeding continues, clinicians may consider the addition of a progestational agent or endometrial ablation.